eddieantonio/cmput296/lab-5.md

 TODO: screenshot of end product
 -->

-> **Question X**: As the answer to this question, copy-and-paste the
+> **Question 15**: As the answer to this question, copy-and-paste the
-> ruleset you used to center the text on the page.
+> ruleset you used to (horizontally) center the text on the page.

 ---

 This is the end of the CSS lab; however, we encourage you to play around with the existing CSS styles, and for you to add more CSS styles.
+Try getting rid of the magenta outline.
+Learn to use your browser's development tools to help you tweak CSS styles.